awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.SaveIntoS3.md

 ```

 **Tip**
 When you use the role technique in Aurora MySQL version 3, you also activate the role by using the `SET ROLE role_name` or `SET ROLE ALL` statement\.
 If you aren't familiar with the MySQL 8\.0 role system, you can learn more in [Role\-based privilege model](Aurora.AuroraMySQL.Compare-80-v3.md#AuroraMySQL.privilege-model)\.
-You can also find more details in [Using Roles](https://dev.mysql.com/doc/refman/8.0/en/roles.html) in the *MySQL Reference Manual*\.
+You can also find more details in [Using roles](https://dev.mysql.com/doc/refman/8.0/en/roles.html) in the *MySQL Reference Manual*\.
 This only applies to the current active session\.
 When you reconnect, you have to run the `SET ROLE` statement again to grant privileges\.
 For more information, see [SET ROLE statement](https://dev.mysql.com/doc/refman/8.0/en/set-role.html) in the *MySQL Reference Manual*\.
 You can also use the `activate_all_roles_on_login` DB cluster parameter to automatically activate all roles when a user connects to a DB instance\.
 When this parameter is set, you don't have to call the SET ROLE statement explicitly to activate a role\.
 For more information, see [activate\_all\_roles\_on\_login](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_activate_all_roles_on_login) in the *MySQL Reference Manual*\.

- Use the following statement for Aurora MySQL version 1 or 2:
+Use the following statement for Aurora MySQL version 2:

 ```
 GRANT SELECT INTO S3 ON *.* TO 'user'@'domain-or-ip-address'
 ```

 The `AWS_SELECT_S3_ACCESS` role and `SELECT INTO S3` privilege are specific to Amazon Aurora MySQL and are not available for MySQL databases or RDS for MySQL DB instances\.
 If you have set up replication between an Aurora MySQL DB cluster as the replication master and a MySQL database as the replication client, then the `GRANT` statement for the role or privilege causes replication to stop with an error\.
 You can safely skip the error to resume replication\.
 To skip the error on an RDS for MySQL DB instance, use the [mysql\_rds\_skip\_repl\_error](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/mysql_rds_skip_repl_error.html) procedure\.
-To skip the error on an external MySQL database, use the [SET GLOBAL sql\_slave\_skip\_counter](http://dev.mysql.com/doc/refman/5.7/en/set-global-sql-slave-skip-counter.html) statement \(Aurora MySQL version 1 and 2\) or [SET GLOBAL sql\_replica\_skip\_counter](http://dev.mysql.com/doc/refman/8.0/en/set-global-sql-slave-skip-counter.html) statement \(Aurora MySQL version 3\)\.
+To skip the error on an external MySQL database, use the [SET GLOBAL sql\_slave\_skip\_counter](http://dev.mysql.com/doc/refman/5.7/en/set-global-sql-slave-skip-counter.html) statement \(Aurora MySQL version 2\) or [SET GLOBAL sql\_replica\_skip\_counter](http://dev.mysql.com/doc/refman/8.0/en/set-global-sql-slave-skip-counter.html) statement \(Aurora MySQL version 3\)\.

 ## Specifying a path to an Amazon S3 bucket<a name="AuroraMySQL.Integrating.SaveIntoS3.URI"></a>